Required Documents for Commercial sUAS Operations

 (If applicable) Copy of Completion Certificate for Recurrent Training:

-Comparing Authorizations & Waivers
+Authorizations vs. Waivers

 While they may sound like similar requests, authorizations and waivers differ in their purpose and where you need to apply for them.